-The next step in cleaning vomit from a mattress is to spot clean the surface.
+The next step in cleaning vomit from a mattress is spot cleaning the surface.
 To avoid soaking the mattress, dampen a clean cloth with the solution and apply it.

 Using a spray bottle, dilute three parts white vinegar with one part water and apply to the affected area.
 Don’t soak the mattress; just dampen it.
-The vinegar will have a strong odour, but it will fade as it dries.
+The vinegar will have a strong odour, but the odour will fade as vinegar dries.

 Allow the mattress to air dry before repeating the steps above until the stain and odour is gone.

 Start by soaking up as much blood as you can with a towel.
-Blood is difficult to remove because it hardens once it has dried.
-It’s essential to use cold water since hot water will help lock the stain into the fabric.
+Blood stains are difficult to remove because blood hardens once it has dried.
+It’s essential to use cold water since hot water will help lock the blood stain into the fabric.

 Next, apply a tiny amount of hydrogen peroxide to the stain.
 Blot it with a clean, dry cloth once it has stopped fizzing.
 Repeat this process as much as necessary.
 Cleaning a mattress with hydrogen peroxide is highly effective.

-Another good tip for cleaning blood from a mattress is that simply replacing the soda with a meat tenderizer also works well.
+Another good tip for cleaning blood from a mattress is to try mixing hydrogen peroxide with meat tenderizer instead of baking soda.

 When cleaning a wet mattress, the first thing is to figure out how it got that way.
-Remember that since mould and bacteria will grow and spread, drying it as soon as possible is crucial unless you’re dealing with bodily fluids (which we went over in the previous sections).
+Since mould and bacteria will grow and spread, drying it as soon as possible is crucial unless you’re dealing with bodily fluids (which we went over in the previous sections).

-If your mattress’s wetness resulted from a flood, you should be aware that it’s most likely beyond repair!
+If your mattress’s wetness resulted from a flood, you should know that it’s most likely beyond repair.
 Floodwater is usually toxic, so cleaning this mattress with baking soda won’t cut it.
 Therefore, it’s safer for you and your family to throw it out and purchase a new mattress.

 You should start by mixing the ingredients below into a sort of cleaning paste.